 I’ve missed out on opportunities like Parkway Life REIT and Mapletree Commercial Trust before (mainly because they were not on my personal watchlist then).

-And although I do feel like I missed out on those great companies, I know that another opportunity to own a great company will always come along.The idea behind building a six or seven-figure portfolio is not about jumping from one hot stock to another, but to focus on owning a handful (or two) of great companies for the long term.
+*Update: I’ve since added MCT to my portfolio during the pandemic at S$1.49 and is sitting on a 20.1% gain (29 Oct 2020), excluding dividends.The idea behind building a six or seven-figure portfolio is not about jumping from one hot stock to another, but to focus on owning a handful (or two) of great companies for the long term.

 Why A Watchlist Is So Important